 Know who you’re working with

 What are the qualifications of the person conducting your building and pest inspection?
 Do you know how long they’ve been in the industry?
 Or are you simply getting whoever turns up on the day?
 You will have peace of mind if the company you’re working with are transparent and can share the level of experience of your inspector so that you know you’re getting a quality report.
-It is important to remember that your building and pest report could potentially become a legal document in the future should you encounter issues with your property, so knowing that your inspector is experienced and qualified is worth its weight in gold.

 For experienced assistance with your next building inspection, contact Andrew and the friendly team at Action Property Inspection.